-- Alzheimer's disease — Mayo researchers have been exploring the potential for MRE to show changes in brain mechanical properties associated with Alzheimer's disease, potentially leading to new diagnostic methods for detecting this condition at an earlier stage.
+- Alzheimer's disease.
+MRE has potential to show changes in brain mechanical properties, possibly leading to new methods for diagnosing Alzheimer's disease at an earlier stage.

-- Heart disease — Mayo investigators have adapted MRE to assess the mechanical properties of the heart and are studying the potential use of this technology to help in diagnosis of heart failure.
+- Heart disease.
+Mayo investigators have adapted MRE to assess the mechanical properties of the heart.
+This technology has potential to help in diagnosis of heart failure.

 See a list of publications by Mayo doctors on magnetic resonance elastography on PubMed, a service of the National Library of Medicine.